Benzodiazepine Overdose: Treatment & What to Expect (2025)

-Benzos or benzodiazepines are a highly addictive prescription drug for anxiety.
-Since it is a respiratory depressant, it is relatively easy to either accidentally or intentionally overdose on it.
-If someone you love is on a benzo, it is important to know about benzo overdose treatment.
+Benzos or benzodiazepines are highly addictive prescription drugs for anxiety.
+Since they’re respiratory depressants, it is relatively easy to either accidentally or intentionally overdose on them.
+If someone you love is addicted to benzos, it is important to know about benzo overdose treatment.

 Recognize the Signs of a Benzo Overdose

-The first thing to know when it comes to benzo overdose is what the signs are.
-According to the Medline Plus service, some of the signs of a benzo overdose are:
+The first thing to know when it comes to a benzodiazepine overdose is what the signs are.

 Benzo Overdose Treatment